pranavmarla/useful-code/README.md

-This repository contains useful code snippets that I created.
+This repository contains useful code snippets that I created, uploaded here for future reference.